If you’re reading this, you’re probably one of the many people who have a challenging time when it comes to finding a new job.

 We’ve already discussed the importance of networking but it can’t be understated how much a large, engaged network of contacts can help you find new job opportunities.

-This tip is especially important for more experienced candidates that have already built a large network of contacts but it holds true for everyone.
+This tip is especially important for more experienced candidates who have already built a large network of contacts, but it holds true for everyone.

-Don’t be afraid to reach out to people you know – including those online – that might be able to help you find a new job.
+Don’t be afraid to reach out to people you know, including those online, who might be able to help you find a new job.

 4. Work with the right recruiter